HayoVanLoon/corsproxy/README.md

 # CORS Proxy

-A simple http proxy server.
+A http proxy server that handles CORS.

+Also has a feature to add (overwrite) Google ID Tokens on proxied requests.